WSU-janderson/project6-multiset-design-trekker-8472/README.md

 Remember to commit your changes regularly, just like you would with a programming assignment.

-Player inventory
-    pros can be limited by space in the character sheet by weight or by both cons will need to describe a swap out sequence potentially

-Enemy loot
-    Pros no swap out sequence to describe cons need to describe the variability nature of loot type

-Crafting/resource system
-    pros no swaps, limited types and recipe output easy to define too easy?

 RTS Army build
     pros can set army cap; limited types of troops; not given as a specific type on the pdf, may be more unique